 - Revenue cycle management with a focus on product and services solutions in addition to analytics and optimization

 - Enterprise and resource management solutions with a focus on ERP, workforce and human capital management, supply chain, asset, materials, and inventory management

 - IT operations and system infrastructure solutions with a focus on IT services, connectivity, middleware, cloud, data management, storage, risk, auditing, compliance, security, and privacy

 - Digital transformation use cases, emerging technologies (e.g., blockchain, AI, AR/VR, robotics, and 3D printing), and key issues affecting the provider clinical and operational IT solution landscape

 Key Questions Answered

-- What role will the cloud play in making providers successful?
+- What role does the cloud play in making providers successful?

-- How will privacy and security concerns affect the pace of adoption of new IT technologies and applications?
+- How will privacy and security concerns affect the pace of adoption of new provider technologies and capabilities?

 Who Should Subscribe

-This service is ideally suited to support the needs of hospital and healthcare provider chief information officers, chief medical informatics officers, and other executives; strategic planning and mergers and acquisitions; and investment bankers with an interest in the healthcare market.
+This service is ideally suited to support the needs of healthcare provider IT solution suppliers and buyers and other executives involved in strategic planning, mergers, and acquisitions in healthcare, as well as those in investment banking with a focus on the healthcare provider market.